KatharineME/FASTQ.jl/programs.md

 #### `-T PATH`

-Specificy a temporary storage directory like `/tmp/example_prefix/`.
+Specify a temporary storage directory like `/tmp/example_prefix/`.

 ### samtools markdup

 Marks duplicate alignments in a coordinate sorted file using flags added by `fixmate -m`.
 Duplicates are defined as aligned reads whose 5 prime coordinates and orientation (forward or reverse) match.
-For paried-end reads, both primary (not secondary alignments) read alignments must have matching 5 prime coordinates and share orientation.
+For paired-end reads, both primary (not secondary alignments) read alignments must have matching 5 prime coordinates and share orientation.
 When a duplicate is detected the highest quality duplicate is kept and the others have the duplicate flag set.

 ![duplicate](media/duplicate.png)

 The issue of when and whether to remove duplicates is debated.
 Duplicates as defined above may result from duplicate fragments made during PCR, which skew the results and should be removed.
-But duplicates may also be from two different fragments aligning to exact same corrdinates, in which case their sequences may differ and they should be kept.
+But duplicates may also be from two different fragments aligning to exact same coordinates, in which case their sequences may differ and they should be kept.
 Differentiating between these two types of duplicates is the problem.

 Duplicates may be removed before alignment or after.
 The risk with removing duplicates before alignment is that you are actually removing real signal instead of duplicate fragments.
 The risk with removing duplicates after alignment is that you may remove fragments with unique sequences that happen to share coordinates with another alignment.